It was a girl my age and she looked very familiar.

-Since I was the only guy I volunteered to sleep on the upper deck, it was colder but the view of the stars was amazing.
-Traveling in such a small space wasn’t too bad if you were on the upper deck because even though it was small, the view and vastness around still made you feel free.
+Since I was the only guy I volunteered to sleep on the upper deck, it was colder but the view of the stars at night was amazing.
+Traveling in such a small space wasn't too bad if you were on the upper deck because even though it was small, the view and vastness around still made you feel free.

 We made it to the island Tammy wanted to go to without any problems and she took her readings over the course of two days.
-It was another small island with no casing so on the second day when the island shook and prepared to sink I ran to the water ship.
+It was another small island with no casing so on the second day when the island shook and prepared to sink I took off to the water ship.

 Rei and Lone were laughing together as they saw me urging them to hurry up and get on the ship.

 "You mean to tell me you came to a water planet and you don't even know how to swim?"
 Lone asked me still laughing.

 "Yeah so?"
 I tried to put it off casually.

 They all piled in the water ship with me and we took off for the next location before the island's suction could sweep us away.